 American Highways looks and listens to the intersections between the arts in the American 20th century.
 As a programmer, I seek to explore the forgotten periods of history, to uncover musical treasures, to understand the convergence between visual art and music, to find connections between architecture, dance, and sound.
 Maverick composers such as Ives, Cage, Antheil, Nancarrow, and Partch are a source of inspiration.
 So are artists and thinkers such as Buckminster Fuller, Merce Cunningham, Mark Rothko, Jasper Johns, and Man Ray.

-A weekly broadcast hosted by Guy Livingston (programmer, director, and chief bottle-washer) from 6 to 7pm every Friday.
+A monthly broadcast hosted by Guy Livingston (programmer, director, and chief bottle-washer) from 6 to 7pm every Friday.

 as lead by a ghost hand, I clicked for the first time on something in your email podcast, Guy, (I am sorry and I regret, that I didn´t do it before).
 After I had some difficulties, then suddenly I heard the voice of Guy and after some music from Chris.
 I am very happy and pleased, beautiful music, discussions in the spirit of late parisien evenings.